 - Ability to identify, assess, and control risks

 - This initiative uses an employer self-evaluation questionnaire, on-site inspections, specific interviews with management and joint committee co-chairs, document review, and a validation process to evaluate the adequacy of OHS programs and joint committee/worker representative function.

-In 2019, inspectional activities included engaging with new firms and following up with firms that were part of the strategy in 2017/2018 to determine if compliance has been maintained.
-This will continue in 2020.
+In 2018–2020, inspectional activities included engaging with new firms and following up with firms that had gone through the process in the past (2017–2019) to determine if compliance has been maintained.
+This will be the case in 2021 as well.